 - Engaging the citizens of Wheeling in our projects, programs and activities, to the benefit of all

-Wheeling’s economic future is enhanced, providing new employment opportunities and economic revitalization through preservation and utilization of the Wheeling National Heritage Area’s natural setting and historic resources.
+Wheeling’s economic future is enhanced by providing new employment opportunities and economic revitalization through preservation and utilization of the Wheeling National Heritage Area’s natural setting and historic resources.

 Our Focus Areas